seanpmaxwell/koa-ts/README.md

 # About
 Display TypeScript + Koa + KnexJS.

-<i>There are examples of querying Users with ObjectionJS and just with raw Knex.</i>
+<i>There are examples of querying Users with ObjectionJS and also with raw Knex.</i>

 #### Tutorials